resurfaceio/test-containers/helm/resurfaceio/resurface/README.md

   - **integrations.axway.orgID**: string.
 Axway tenant identifier.
 Required only if **integrations.axway.secretName** is not set.
   - **integrations.axway.secretName**: string.
 Name of an already existing Kubernetes Secret containing the three required fields (clientID, clientSecret, and OrgID).
 Required only if at least one of the **integrations.axway.clientID**, **integrations.axway.clientID**, or **integrations.axway.clientID** values is missing.

+- The **integrations.tyk** subsection corresponds to the Tyk Gateway integration.
+  - **integrations.tyk.enabled**: If set to `true`, Tyk Gateway polling will be enabled.
+Defaults to `false`.
+  - **integrations.tyk.url**: string.
+URL to access Tyk Gateway.
+Required only if **integrations.tyk.secretName** is not set.
+  - **integrations.tyk.authSecret**: string.
+Shared secret parameter for Tyk Gateway configuration.
+Required only if **integrations.tyk.secretName** is not set.
+  - **integrations.tyk.secretName**: string.
+Name of an already existing Kubernetes Secret containing the two required fields (url and authSecret).
+Required only if at least one of **integrations.tyk.url** or **integrations.tyk.authSecret** values is missing.

 The **custom** section holds the values for fields that can be overridden in any default configuration.
 None of its fields are required.
 The following fields can be found nested in this section:

 - The **custom.service** subsection is where the configuration for both the internal service resources can be found.